panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

 ================

-Since the Actor class inherits from NodePath, everything that can be done to a NodePath, such as ``reparentTo()`` and ``setPos()``, etc., may also be done to an Actor.
+Since the Actor class inherits from NodePath, everything that can be done to a NodePath, such as :meth:`~.NodePath.reparentTo` and :meth:`~.NodePath.setPos`, etc., may also be done to an Actor.
 In addition to the basic NodePath functionality, Actors have several additional methods to control animation.
 In order for Actors to animate, their pointer (variable) must be retained in memory.
-The following is only a brief introduction; see the API reference for a complete list.
+The following is only a brief introduction; see the API reference page for :py:mod:`~direct.actor.Actor` for a complete list.

 Basic animation playing
 -----------------------